boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 for an API in a typed language like Rust.

-To work around this, we routinely use `FromStr` and a `FiniteF64` custom primitive to handle casting and constraining, respectively, to adapt values for use with a typed API.
+To work around this, we routinely use `FromStr` and a `FiniteF64` custom primitive to handle casting and constraining, respectively, which glues dynamic types like `JsValue` with a typed API.

 For instance, in Boa, we heavily lean into using the below patterns: